Thallous chloride tl 201 (By injection)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or if you have heart rhythm problems, high or low blood pressure, breathing or lung problems, or a history of heart attack or stroke.
+- Tell your doctor if you are pregnant or if you have breathing or lung problems, heart rhythm problems, high or low blood pressure, or a history of heart attack or stroke.
+Tell your doctor if you have a latex allergy.

 - Do not breastfeed for 2 weeks after you receive this medicine.